 Which meant McDonald’s had to give away much more food than they expected, including more than twice as many valuable Big Macs.

-It’s good to give your customers something back, but make sure you’re able to fully deliver your promises.
+It’s good to give your customers something back, but make sure you’re able to deliver your promises fully.
 Don’t offer customers free merchandise without first considering the possibility that your investment might skyrocket into an expense.

 Prepare for the Worst.